kubos/kubos/docs/app-docs/app-service.rst

 It can then be registered with the applications service using the ``register`` mutation by specifying the directory containing the application files.

-The service will copy the application from the specified path into the apps registry.
+The service will copy all of the contents from the specified path into the apps registry.
-Once registered, users may delete the original application.
+Once registered, users may delete the original application files.

 For example::